ELVIS-Project/elvis-database/README.md

 Since most of the MEI files from ELVIS uses `2011-05`, and since the schemata file does not support backward compatibility, using `2011-05` schemata file will be the optimal choice.

 Two log files, which record all the files that cannot be converted, are stored under `./downloaded_files/MEI/` directory, called `validation_error_log.txt` and `validation_log.txt`.
 Surprisingly enough, none of the MEI files validates.
+There are 378 MEI files, none of them validates.

 #### 3.Converting MEI into a version which jsymbolic2 can parse